Stephen P. Kennedy

 Stephen Patrick Kennedy (October 27, 1906 – October 17, 1978) was an American law enforcement officer who served as New York City Police Commissioner from 1955 to 1961.

 Early life

 Kennedy was born on October 27, 1906, in Greenpoint, Brooklyn.
 Prior to entering the police force he worked as a longshoreman, boxer, seaman, and was a secretary at U.S. Steel.
-In 1929 he married Hortense Goldberg, who he had known since childhood.
+In 1929 he married Hortense Goldberger, whom he had known since childhood.
 In 1932 they purchased a semi-detached home in Queens.
 Until Kennedy became commissioner they rented the lower floor and lived upstairs.
 They had two children, one of whom died at the age of two from cancer.

 Early career

 Kennedy joined the department in 1929.
 On September 26, 1945, he was promoted to captain and assigned to police headquarters to perform some of the duties held by Arthur W. Wallander before he was promoted to commissioner.
 On January 2, 1946, he was placed in command of the Thirteenth Precinct.
 On February 1, 1949, he was promoted to deputy inspector.
 One month later he was given command of all of New York City's waterfront squads as part of commissioner William P. O'Brien's effort to fight organized crime on the city's waterfront.
 He later served as police liaison to the civil defense organization, commanded a special gambling squad based in Brooklyn, and was the department's liaison to the Precinct Coordinating Council.
 On January 12, 1954, he was promoted to chief inspector.

 While a member of the NYPD, Kennedy also attended night school, where he earned his high school diploma, took pre-law courses at St. John's University, and earned a law degree from New York University School of Law.